willthedevelop3r/birds-backend-copy/README.md

 ﻿# Birds-Backend-Copy

-This version is obsolete, new version is set to private.
+This code version is obsolete, new code version is set to private.

 ![Bird Generator App](./src/assets/birds.png)